 View source: R/AnalysisFunctions.R

-Draw one or more areas of interest, AOIs, on a stimulus image and save to the R prompt.
-The input is the path to a 2D image.
-Supported file formats: JPEG, BMP, PNG.
+Draw one or more areas of interest, AOIs, on one or more stimulus images and save the coordinates to the R prompt.
 The function returns a data frame with all saved AOIs.
 By default, AOIs are drawn in a coordinate system where y is 0 in the lower extreme of the image, e.g., an ascending y axis.
 Tobii eye trackers use a coordinate system with a descending y-axis, e.g., x and y are 0 in the upper left corner of the image.
 Make sure that your AOIS match the coordinate system of your eye tracker output.
 By setting the parameter reverse.y.axis to TRUE, the saved AOIs will be reformatted to fit a coordinate system with a descending y-axis.
-All AOIS have the variables x0, x1, y0 and y1. x0 is the minimum x value, y0 the minimum y value. x1 the maximum x value. y1 the maximum y value
+All AOIS have the variables xmin, xmax, ymin and ymax. xmin is the minimum x value, ymin the minimum y value. xmax the maximum x value. ymax the maximum y value.
+Major updates to this function were made in version 1.1.4

 data frame with type and coordinates of drawn AOIs